TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/data-plane/README.md

 Similar to above, for TIBCO Enterprise Message Service™ (EMS) capability, you will need to create one of the following two storage classes:

-Run the following command to create a storage class with nfs protocol which uses Azure Files
+Run the following command to create a storage class with NFS protocol which uses Azure Files

 ```bash
 oc apply -f - <<EOF